Make a splash at your pool party by serving these colorful Cheesecake Beach Balls.

-When making desserts for a large crowd, I usually make individual sized treats instead of large cake.
+When making desserts for a large crowd, I usually make individual-sized treats instead of one large cake.
 I don’t like to have to cut a cake and serve it to a large crowd.
 I’d rather spend time mingling than serving.

 I know some of you will prefer to make one large beach ball, and that will work too.
 You can use the recipe and instructions from my Decorated Daisy Cheesecake just add a beach ball design on top of the cheesecake instead of a daisy.

 If you plan to make these small cheesecakes, you are going to need to get 3 silicone molds that each have six 3 inch round cavities that are about a 3/4 inch deep.